 But not anymore.
 Now, I feel like I’ve got one foot in the air, reaching out towards that cool water, right on the edge of a great big leap.
 I’m ready for the leap and I finally recognize that being a know-it-all has stunted my growth and my ability to take those much needed leaps – after-all, how can you grow when you’ve decided you know it all?

-For the past few days I have been learning with and from some amazing people from the Centre for Social Innovation at an Ecological Retreat Centre in Mono, Ontario.
+For a few days one summer, I had the opportunity to spend time learning with and from some amazing people from the Centre for Social Innovation at an Ecological Retreat Centre in Mono, Ontario.
 During a peer-learning session the topic of Collective Wisdom came up.
 This is something that has come up a lot in my life, especially in my educational and professional worlds.
 But for whatever reason – it struck me in a completely new way and I felt this urge to contain that bubbling over feeling and actually create some space to learn from those around me.

 It felt really transformational to do this and I’ve decided I want to continue to challenge myself this way.
 I know that it’s not going to happen overnight and there will be times when I may not be able to contain the bubbling up.
 But I am so ready to start creating space for that collective wisdom.
 There is just so much to learn from others and I need to create some space in my world for just that.